Nude on a Wicker Chair

 SignedIn graphite, lower right beneath plate: Gropper/G2; lower right in plate: Gropper (in reverse)

-InterpretationIn his etching Nude on a Wicker Chair William Gropper presents a pert wide-eyed, partly-draped brunette nude female seated in a chair, her legs crossed.
+InterpretationIn his etching Nude on a Wicker Chair William Gropper presents a wide-eyed, partly-draped brunette nude female model seated in a chair, her legs crossed.
 The artist outlined her body with a minimum of powerful strokes.
 He lavished more attention on the angular folds of the drapery and the wicker armchair.
 He articulated the chair's woven texture in a repeated three-stroke pattern, echoed in the diagonally crossed lines that evoke the mesh structure of the chair back.
 This print, which was never published in an edition, is a rare example of Gropper graphically exploring a traditional subject of figural art.
-Although the image is more schematic than realistic or idealized, it succeeds in capturing the essential features of an informally posed model.

 Emiliano (the printer) and Barbara Sorini, New Jersey